How to Throw Clay on the Pottery Wheel: A Step-by-Step Beginners Guide

 Compress and Remove the Water:

-Compress the bottom of your cylinder with a sponge and remove any water or slip on the inside of the cylinder.
+Compress the bottom of your cylinder with a sponge and remove any water or slip on the inside.
 I found that the sponge on a stick works really well on cylinders.

 Remove The Slip From the Outside of The Cylinder:

-To smooth out the surface of the clay, I use a metal scraper to remove the slip and get rid of any throwing lines.
+To smooth the surface of the clay, I use a metal scraper to remove slip and any throwing lines.
 You can also use a wooden or hard rubber rib.

-Place the edge of the scraper at a slight angle on the side of the cylinder.
+Place the scraper’s edge at a slight angle on the side of the cylinder.
 Press lightly onto the clay.
 Place your anchor hand inside to brace the clay.

 Starting at the bottom, press gently outward on the clay as you move the scraper upward.
-Applying too much pressure will take off too much clay or even misshapen the clay.
+Applying too much pressure will remove too much clay or even misshape it.

 Form The Base of The Cylinder: